codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 then also set `-N` (`--non-recursive`) for the release goal.
 Run the `site` goal separately if it must be recursive (because you build Javadoc during the `site` goal for example).

+## Hard Page Breaks in PDF and RTF

+You can now use the processing instruction `<?hard-pagebreak?>` to force an unconditional page break in the PDF (and RTF) output.

+This processing instruction cannot be used inline, but instead must be used between block elements.

 ## Zip of Release Documentation